solarslurpi/OG-GrowBuddy/pages/Tasmota_learnings.md

 # Tasmota Learnings
 [Back to Top](../README.md)
+# ESPs I have used
+Tasmota runs on an ESP.
+Either an ESP32 or ESP286.
+Here are the two I've tried:
+- [Wemos mini32](https://forum.mhetlive.com/topic/8/mh-et-live-minikit-for-esp32)...This is a cheap clone that isn't really a Wemos..
+- [ESP286 D1 mini](https://i2.wp.com/randomnerdtutorials.com/wp-content/uploads/2019/05/ESP8266-WeMos-D1-Mini-pinout-gpio-pin.png?quality=100&strip=all&ssl=1)...another cheap clone I got from aliexpress.
 ## Installation
 The easiest way to install Tasmota is using either the Edge or Chrome browser (web install doesn't work using the Brave browser) and go to [Tasmota Install URL](https://tasmota.github.io/install/).